-When designing workflow, catalog administrators can use gateways to control the flow of activity.
+As a catalog administrator, you can use gateways to control the flow of activity while designing a workflow.

 Parallel sequence flows

-In the following diagram, a parallel gateway branches the sequence flow to execute three activities concurrently.
+In the following diagram, a parallel gateway branches the sequence flow to execute two activities concurrently.

 If conditional expressions are defined on any of the sequence flows, the parallel gateway ignores them.